mongodb/mongo-c-driver/doc/mongoc_client_session_t.rst

 mongoc_client_session_t
 =======================

-Use a session for a sequence of operations, optionally with causally consistent reads.
+Use a session for a sequence of operations, optionally with causal consistency.

 Synopsis
 --------